-Since DuPont State Recreational Forest was saved from a real estate development, its 10,000 acres and 86 miles of trails have become a favorite playland for exploring the great outdoors.
+Since DuPont State Recreational Forest was saved from real estate development, its 10,000 acres and 86 miles of trails have become a favorite playland for exploring the great outdoors.
 This three-mile hike to three waterfalls is the most popular waterfall hike near Asheville and our favorite.
-The moderate hike has a few hills but is perfect for about all fitness levels and families.
-Since it's so popular, weekends especially in the summer and fall bring big crowds.
-So remember you can always visit during the week or early in the morning to miss the masses.
+The moderate hike has a few hills but it is perfect for nearly all fitness levels and families.
+Since it's so popular, weekends bring big crowds, especially in the summer and fall.
+Remember, you can always visit during the week or early in the morning to miss the masses.
 See our DuPont State Recreational Forest Guide for more info and other places to explore there.
 See our tips for avoiding the big weekend crowds of summer and fall.

 Park at the Hooker Falls access area at DuPont State Recreational Forest (see driving directions below) for this three-mile hike to three great waterfalls along the Little River.

-Less than 1/2 mile from the Hooker Falls parking area (across the river and under the road bridge), arrive at an overlook for Triple Falls with three cascades with a total 120-foot drop.
+Less than 1/2-mile from the Hooker Falls parking area (across the river and under the road bridge), arrive at an overlook for Triple Falls with three cascades over a total 120-ft. drop.
 Just past the overlook, a trail forks off to the left and heads down to land on a large rock area below the top two falls and atop the third (photo at top).
-It's a great place to relax or have a picnic, while you enjoy the views up and down the waterfall.
+It's a great place to relax or have a picnic while you enjoy the views up and down the waterfall.
 See more photos of Triple Falls.

-From here, return the same trail to your car.
+From here, return to your car via the same trail.
 Or you can extend your hike to the Covered Bridge above High Falls and beyond.
-See our DuPont State Recreational Forest Guide for more hikes, including a four mile hike to the hidden lakes.
+See our DuPont State Recreational Forest Guide for more hikes, including a four-mile hike to the hidden lakes.

 DuPont State Recreational Forest Directions

 Directions from Asheville (via Brevard) to Hooker Falls Access Area: I-26 East to exit 40 for Highway 280/Airport exit toward Brevard.
 Turn right onto 280 and drive about 16 miles.
-Turn left on U.S. 64 as you enter Brevard past Wal-Mart.
-Travel east on U.S. 64 for 3.7 miles to the gas station in Penrose.
-Turn right on Crab Creek Rd and continue 4.3 miles and turn right on DuPont Rd.
+Turn left on US-64 as you enter Brevard past Wal-Mart.
+Travel east on US-64 for 3.7 miles to the gas station in Penrose.
+Turn right on Crab Creek Rd and continue 4.3 miles and turn right on DuPont Road.
 Ascend and descend; after 3.1 miles, find the Hooker Falls parking area on the right just before the Little River bridge.
 (High Falls parking area with the DuPont Visitor Center is a mile farther down the road.
 You can hike to these falls from there also.)

 Watch our video High Falls and Triple Falls roaring after a big rain.